ls1intum/Artemis/docs/user/scaling.rst

 A Single Server Setup offers a simple installation and can be used for testing purposes and a small to medium number of concurrent users.

 A Multi Server Setup uses a load balancer to distribute requests between the different instances of the Artemis Application Server.
-Environments can be scaled to support more than 1000 students easily.
+Environments can easily be scaled to support more than 1000 students.
 All instances share the same database (and filesystem) and can be added/removed from the environment during runtime.
 Details regarding the scaling of Artemis can be found in the `corresponding section of the documentation </dev/setup/distributed>`_.